royce-data/royce-data-handbook/_sources/rdm/rdmp-guide.md

 Data sharing will outline:

 - Data sharing procedures
 - Software to facilitate data sharing procedures
 - Who will be granted access to data sharing spaces
-- hether web-apps such as Zendto or Privnote will be used to share data across:
+- Whether web-apps such as Zendto or Privnote will be used to share data across:
   - collaborators at other institutions
   - industrial partners
 - Collaborations procedures across multi-institution projects
 - Open data sharing such as:
   - Depositing the data on open data repositories, such as Zenodo, Figshare, or institutional repositories
   - Transforming proprietary format data to an open format prior to release
 - Open access publishing plans in research journals
 - Code sharing, such as software, and data analysis and visualisation scripts on code repositories
 - Documentation describing the data such as:
   - README files
   - Data dictionaries
   - Package requirements for recreating coding environments

 ::: {admonition} Metadata
 :class: caution